SignalGo/SignalGo-full-net/README.md

         connector.SendUdpData(new byte[] { 1, 2, 3, 40 });
 ```

-## How to usage http calls and manage controllers?
+## How to usage http calls and manage controllers (download or upload files and methods)?

 #### server-side: